 I.B.1.b) The Sponsoring Institution must establish the hematology and medical oncology fellowship within a department of internal medicine or an administrative unit with the primary mission to advance internal medicine subspecialty education and patient care.
-(Detail)+ I.B.1.c) The Sponsoring Institution must ensure that there is a reporting relationship with the program director of the internal medicine residency program to ensure compliance with the ACGME accreditation requirements.
+I.B.1.c) The Sponsoring Institution must ensure that there is a reporting relationship with the program director of the internal medicine residency program to ensure compliance with the ACGME accreditation requirements.
 (Core) [Combined with I.B.1.a)] I.B.2.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
 (Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
 (Core) I.B.3.
-The program must monitor the clinical learning and working
+The program must monitor the clinical learning and working environment at all participating sites.
+(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
+(Core)

 Background and Intent: While all fellowship programs must be sponsored by a single ACGME-accredited Sponsoring Institution, many programs will utilize other clinical settings to provide required or elective training experiences.
 At times it is appropriate to utilize community sites that are not owned by or affiliated with the Sponsoring Institution.
 Some of these sites may be remote for geographic, transportation, or communication issues.
 When utilizing such sites, the program must designate a faculty member responsible for ensuring the quality of the educational experience.
-In some fellow education for that site, in collaboration with the environment at all participating sites.
-(Core)
+In some circumstances, the person charged with this responsibility may not be physically present at the site, but remains responsible for fellow education occurring at the site.